-In addition, under our director compensation policy, each non-employee director serving on our board of directors upon the completion of this offering received, and each non-employee director elected to our board of directors after the completion of this offering will receive, an option to purchase 15,401 shares of our common stock.
+In addition, under our director compensation policy, each non-employee director serving on our board of directors upon the completion of this offering and each non-employee director elected to our board of directors after the completion of this offering will receive an option to purchase a number of shares of our common stock equal to approximately 0.082% of the number of shares of our common stock that will be outstanding upon the completion of this offering.
+Based upon the number of shares we expect to sell as set forth on the cover of this prospectus, we expect that each such option grant will be for approximately shares.
 With respect to each non-employee director serving on our board of directors upon the completion of this offering, these options will vest concurrently with the expiration of the initial term of office for the class in which such director serves, subject to the director's continued service as a director.
-Further, on the date of each annual meeting of stockholders held after the completion of this offering, each non-employee director that continues to serve as a non-employee member on our board of directors will receive an option to purchase 7,700 shares of our common stock.
+Further, on the date of the each annual meeting of stockholders held after the completion of this offering, each non-employee director that continues to serve as a non-employee member on our board of directors will receive an option to purchase a number of shares of our common stock equal to approximately 0.041% of the number of shares of our common stock that will be outstanding upon the completion of this offering.
+Based upon the number of shares we expect to sell as set forth on the cover of this prospectus, we expect that each such option grant will be for approximately shares.
 The exercise price of these options will equal the fair market value of our common stock on the date of grant.